Simulation-Based Inference Benchmark for Weak Lensing Cosmology: Inference quality evaluation

-Since we are using samples from the explicit approach as our ground truth, $2$-sample tests, specifically the C2ST is the most powerful metric to be used to compare two distributions (according to \cite{lueckmann2021benchmarking} benchmark).
 A two-sample test is a statistical method that tests whether samples $X \sim P$ and $Y \sim Q$ are sampled from the same distribution.
 For this, one can train a binary classifier $f$ to discriminate between $X$ (label 0) and $Y$ (label 1) and then compute the C2ST statistic

 where $\{(x_i, 0)\}_{i=1}^N \cup \{(y_i, 1)\}_{i=1}^N =: \{(z_i, l_i)\}_{i=1}^{2N}$ and ${N_{test}}$ denotes the number of samples not used during the classifier training.
 If $P = Q$, the classifier fails to distinguish the two samples and thus the C2ST statistic remains at chance level (C2ST = 0.5).
 On the other hand, if $P$ and $Q$ are so different that the classifier perfectly matches the right label, C2ST = 1.